 Plan Year: July 1 through June 30 Definition of Active Member: First day of biweekly payroll period following employment for new Department employees or immediately following transfer from other City departments.
-Projected Covered Payroll: \$900,254,454 for 2013-2014 plan year.
-Net Investment Return: 5.00% Consumer Price Index (CPI): Increase of 3.50% per year; benefit increases due to CPI subject to 3.0% maximum.
+Projected Covered Payroll: \$900,126,274 for 2014-2015 plan year.
+Net Investment Return: 4.00%, net of investment expenses.
+Consumer Price Index (CPI): Increase of 3.25% per year; benefit increases due to CPI subject to 3.0% maximum.
 Member Contribution Rate: Employees start contributing on the first day of the payroll period following the completion of 26 continuous weeks of Department and/or City service at the rate of \$1.00 for each biweekly payroll period.
 Department Contribution Rate: Rate recommended by Board's Actuary multiplied by the total monthly equivalent of compensation.
 Funding Method: Annual contributions equal the present value of all future disability payments for those expected to become disabled during the year with a further adjustment for interest credited to the reserves.
 Subject to modification by the Board's funding policy.
 Funding Policy: Recommend a contribution rate to maintain a target general reserve equal to 20% of the claim reserve.
 Claim Reserve: The sum of the Open Claim Reserve and the Pending Claim Reserve.
 Open Claim Reserve: The present value of future disability benefits for open claims.
 Pending Claim Reserve: Contributions made during the fiscal year.
 Incurred Claims: Paid claims for the year plus the increase in claim reserves.